 So castor oil is 100% safe and even beneficial to use in/around the eyes.
 This made me adore it even more because we have to be so careful with the products we use around our eyes – always read ingredients carefully!

 Pair It With Your Castor Oil Pack

-The most important part of my nightly castor oil sleep routine is putting on my castor oil pack.
-It immediately relaxes the nervous system1213, getting it ready for a deep night’s sleep.
+The most important part of my nightly castor oil sleep routine is putting on my Queen of the Thrones® Castor Oil Pack™ It immediately relaxes the nervous system1213, getting it ready for a deep night’s sleep.

 Quality of Castor Oil